Comingle/OSSex/README.md

 When you turn on the your toy, it will do nothing.
 Once you press the button, it will start the `fade()` pattern, and it will run indefinitely.
 Clicking the button again will change it to run the `blip()` pattern, and clicking it again will move it back to `fade()`.

+`runPattern()`, when run with an integer argument (such as `runPattern(3)`), will access that pattern from the queue and run it.
+It will return -1 if there are no patterns to access and -2 if the argument is greater than the number of patterns available.